 At heart, though, Jayson Atienza is an artist.
 In his series, The Language of Art, Jayson takes a closer look at the signature style he developed while a student.
 The collection explores Jayson’s detailed work, each piece in the series a magnified deconstruction of a particular square inch from a past work.

-These abstract pieces are delivered in fresh, color-saturated acrylic, and articulate the small decisions in Jayson’s process that form his unique style.
+These abstract pieces are delivered in fresh, colour-saturated acrylic, and articulate the small decisions in Jayson’s process that form his unique style.
 And it’s this same technique that he has used to create a set of portraits of famous people.
-CNCREATE recently caught up with Jayson, and asked him about the inspiration behind the series of portraits he’s done of some of the most recognizable faces in the world.
+CNCREATE recently caught up with Jayson, and asked him about the inspiration behind the series of portraits he’s done of some of the most recognisable faces in the world.

 Q: How did you start doing your own style of artwork?

 A: I developed my art style during my foundation courses at the School of Visual Arts in New York City.
 I double-majored in Graphic Design and Advertising, and my coursework included painting, drawing, sculpture, and mixed media among other classes.
 I experimented with various styles during figure painting exercises, that eventually lead to my development of the meticulous ink and watercolour style that is my personal signature.

 Q: Why did you start doing portraits of famous people and what was the inspiration behind each portrait?

 A: The famous people that I paint all have something in common.
 They have inspired me through their myriad contributions to society.
 These tremendous icons have shaped our cultural landscape.
 Mother Teresa inspired us to open our hearts; Muhammad Ali pushed us to be our best; Barack Obama shattered racial barriers; The Beatles will always rock.
 I paint these icons as a tribute to the colour they have brought to the world.
 My portrayal of these people is an expression of gratitude, and the colours I use to portray each icon represent my perspective on their energy.